-The financial statements for the year ending 31 July 2018 have been prepared in accordance with the Statement of Recommended Practice (SORP) Accounting for Further and Higher Education 2015 and in accordance with the Financial Reporting Standard FRS102.
+The financial statements for the year ending 31 July 2019 have been prepared in accordance with the Statement of Recommended Practice (SORP) Accounting for Further and Higher Education 2015, Reporting Standard FRS102 and the accounts direction issued by the Office for Students.

-The surplus for the year ending 31 July 2018 is £348,720 against a forecast of £200,000 (2017: £95,950).
+The surplus, before the actuarial loss in respect of the Local Government Pension Scheme, for the year ending 31 July 2019 is £1,168,136 (2018: £348,720).